RomellKP/Applied-Machine-Learning/README.md

   ### Features:
   - Data visualization using pandas, matplotlib, and seaborn for summaries and visualizations including heatmaps, histograms, violin plots, and joint plots to explore feature correlations
   - Gradient descent from scratch to train linear, multi-linear, and non-linear models with epoch training
   - 5 fold cross-validation to assess model generalization
+  - 3 models implemented with gradient descent:
     1. **Linear Regression** – using only alcohol as input
     2. **Multi-linear Regression** – using multiple normalized features
     3. **Non-linear Regression** – includes feature interactions